 TIDES OF TIME

-In the spring of 2016 I was lucky and got my hand on lots of windows from old handmade glass, and I could start planning my project based on this wonderful find.
-I wanted use as little new materials as possible for this project and did spent quite a lot of time collecting materials from far and near.
+In the spring of 2016 I was lucky and got my hand on of windows from old handmade glass.
+Finally I could start planning my project based on this wonderful find.
+I wanted to use as little new materials as possible for this project and did spent quite a lot of time collecting materials from far and near.

 The floor is made of sturdy floorboards that have previously carried horses in a stable.
-The beautiful doors in teak and have previously lived in a detached house in another house in Oslo.
-I have also filled the house with furniture and fixtures that are discoveries from Loppis, finn.no or friends and families cellars and lofts ...
+The beautiful doors in teak had a previous life in a house on the other side of town.
+I have also filled our garden house with furniture and discoveries from Loppis or friends and families` cellars and lofts ...

-Around the windows are surplus materials from an interior project in carbonated wood, and the roofing panels are certainly not old but surplus materials from the garage we built a few years ago.
-We have also installed a small wood stove so we can fire up in the gazebo on cold evenings.
+Around the windows are surplus materials from an interior project in carbonated wood.
+The roofing panels are not old though, but surplus materials from the garage we built a few years ago.
+We have also installed a small wood stove so we can warm up the cold evenings.
 The firewall is refurbished with environmentally friendly Kalei from Kalklitir.
 The back wall of rupanel was painted with lime paint from the same supplier.

 Our little glass house has become just as nice as I dreamed about.
 A giant lantern that adorns the garden.
 Extending the outdoor season.

 It is a place that drives the imagination and feeds my soul.
 It is as wonderful to sit here and watch the sunshine like it is to listen to the rain drum against the roof.
 Every crack and notch is like a short visual poem, telling stories and puzzles about the tides of time.
 It reminds me that things does not have to be perfect in order to be beautiful.